shroomify-it/docker-deploy_radicale-agendav-lldap/README.md

 # radicale-agendav-lldap
-Deploy radicale and agendav with LLDAP
+Deploy a docker stack with radicale + agendav + LLDAP

 ## Note about etc/radicale
 In this example, the etc/radicale folder is mandatory **even if you are not using radicale's auth file and rights section**.
 You can always adapt the code to not use them at all.
 It is aimed to make it easier if you are new to radicale by providing the folder structure.